 Step one - healthy eating and lifestyle changes

 - Plenty of starchy carbohydrates.
 Examples include bread, rice, cereals, pasta, potatoes, chapattis and plantain.

 - Some milk and dairy products (2-3 portions per day).
 If you are lactose intolerant include dairy alternatives such as soya, rice or oat milk and yoghurts that are enriched with calcium.

-- Some meat, fish, eggs and alternatives such as beans and pulses.
+- Some protein foods: meat, fish, eggs and alternatives such as beans and pulses.

 - Limited amounts of foods high in fats and sugars.
 Limit saturated fat that is found in animal products such as butter, ghee, cheese, meat, cakes, biscuits and pastries.
 Replace these with unsaturated fats found in vegetable oils such as sunflower, rapeseed and olive oil, avocados, nuts and seeds.

 - Drink plenty of fluid - at least two litres daily, such as water or herbal teas.

 Lifestyle changes to improve symptoms